Blazemeter/taurus/site/dat/docs/Services.md

 A frequest task for tests is to monitor target server's health.
 Monitoring service is built to collect data from those remote servers.
 At this time two type of servers are supported:
  - [ServerAgent](http://jmeter-plugins.org/wiki/PerfMonAgent/) - technology that is used by JMeter users for long time and
  - [Graphite](https://graphite.readthedocs.org/en/latest/).
+Also you can use `local` monitoring (enabled by default) for check tester system state.

 ### ServerAgent